 Table 1 shows the role of entrepreneurship education curriculum in the social, political and economic development of Nigeria.
 The table shows that the respondents agreed to all the items and with a total average mean of 3.04 out of 4.00 shows that it can be inferred that entrepreneurship education curriculum play a role in the social, political and economic development of Nigeria.

 Research question 2: what are the techniques used in acquiring the entrepreneurship education curriculum for youth unemployment in Nigeria?

-Table 2: Techniques used in Acquiring Entrepreneurship Education Curriculum for Youth Unemployment in Nigeria
+Table 2.
+Techniques used in Acquiring Entrepreneurship Education Curriculum for Youth Unemployment in Nigeria